YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 ## 2
 ----
 In the third quarter of 2017, I went job hunting frenziedly.
-What also went frenzied was the crypto currencies.
-The bitcoin bubble was at its height, and blockchain start-ups grew like mushrooms.
+What also went frenzied were the crypto currencies.
+The Bitcoin bubble was at its all time height, and blockchain start-ups grew like mushrooms.
 I interviewed with a blockchain firm, which offered a lower salary.
-The head-hunter's sales pitch went like, oh, blockchain is the most sought after skill in the market now and loads people are taking a pay cut just to get in the game blah-blah.
+The head-hunter's sales pitch went like, oh, blockchain is the most sought after skill in the market and loads people are taking a pay cut just to get in the game blah-blah.

 Traumatised by big companies, in this round of job hunting I mainly aimed at small and medium-sized companies,